Private 1st Class Walter S. Brinton (1917–1944)

 Although all these figures are at best estimates, it seems clear that in its first day or days in combat, the company suffered close to 50% fatalities.

-Cause of death
+Cause of Death

 A hospital admission card was filled under Brinton’s service number, but like the other documents, did not record his cause of death.
-These cards were filled out even when a soldier did not survive long enough to get to medical treatment and there is no indication that Private 1st Class Brinton made it to an aid station or hospital.
+These cards were filled out even when a soldier did not survive long enough to reach medical treatment and there is no indication that Private 1st Class Brinton made it to an aid station or hospital.

 Acknowledgments